fusioninventory/fusioninventory-agent/README.md

 * #FusionInventory on FreeNode IRC Network

-Please report any issues on project forge bugtracker.
+Please report any issues on Github.

 ## Active authors